openshift/enhancements/enhancements/microshift/microshift-apiserver-certs.md

 1. Have MicroShift configure the secondary IP.
    While MicroShift does not own the OS, all the available information to properly configure the interface address (if needed) lives here.
-It needs the service network CIDR, the API server IP, and the new configuration option.
+It needs the service network CIDR, and the new configuration option.

 ### Workflow Description
 > _Disclaimer:_ Workflows described here illustrate automatic processes.
 This